 How do I prepare for a video counseling session?
 What should I expect?

 It is important to prepare for your session by setting up a secure, comfortable place where you will have privacy and feel safe.
 A laptop or desktop with a larger screen is recommended if available.
 It may also be helpful to create plan in advance and discuss your need for privacy with family members when appropriate.
 Good lighting on your face is helpful as well if possible.
 If you need assistance developing a plan to create a safe, confidential environment please let Angela know.
-Also, review the above informed consent document for more details about the risks and benefits of telemental health services.
+Also, review the above informed consent document for more details about the risks and benefits of telehealth services.

 Sometimes technical difficulties occur, but for the most part sessions will feel more similar to in office sessions than you expect.
 Please consider setting up a few minutes before your appointment.
 Also, be aware that credit card payments will be processed with square as they are during face to face sessions.
 If your card on file has not recently been verified as up to date or you would like to use another card, please have that available for your session.

-Does my insurance pay for video counseling?
+Does my insurance pay for telehealth counseling?